joelwachsler/airsim-examples/rpc/README.md

-# Official API using RPC
+# Default API using RPC

 AirSim can be controlled and communicated with using the official API described [here](https://github.com/Microsoft/AirSim/blob/master/docs/apis.md) with [MsgPack-RPC](https://msgpack.org/).
 This API is ideal if the user wants to get going a quick as possible with the least amount of effort.
 This API comes with a cost of not being able to gain full control over the motors and sensors and if that's of concern go and have a look at the lower level API accessible with MAVLink [here](/code/mavlink).